synnea/JCSC-website-1st-milestone/README.md

 At this point, I noticed that my footer was not behaving as it should; it wasn't displaying properly in landscape and iPad width.
 Going back and changing the Bootstrap grid of the section resolved the issue.

 The cards were not displayed properly at different screen sizes either.
-I took to Stack Overflow, and this [thread](https://stackoverflow.com/questions/39031224/how-to-center-cards-in-bootstrap-4) helped me to resolve the problem.
+I resolved the problem with a Stack Overflow thread linked to in the Acknowledgements section of this README.

 The "past events" also took a lot of trial and error to get right, in particular the positioning an behavior of the iframes.
 It was difficult to get the iframes to behave responsively, and I researched the topic a lot until finally finding the embed-responsive Bootstrap class.